What does ‘company administration’ mean?

 To enter into administration the company directors will need to make contact with a suitable insolvency professional.
 They will naturally have to complete some pre-work such as determining whether the company is indeed insolvent and assessing what option would be most suitable for the business.

+For an administration order to be granted there needs to be a realistic prospect of returning a better dividend to the creditors than if the business was simply closed and liquidated.
 The main thrust of the pre-work will be to show that administration will provide a better outcome than a Voluntary Arrangement or even liquidating the company.
 The administrator and directors will need to formulate a plan as to the way forward and articulate what the final result will be.

 If there are floating charge holders such as banks then they will need to be contacted beforehand.
 It is possible that they may apply to appoint their own administrator however in practice an insolvency practitioner who is recognised by the charge holder and has a realistic plan of action should face little difficulty here.